 |The Herbert Protocol||This is a national scheme adopted by Police services and other agencies in Telford and Wrekin.
 The Herbert Protocol is to be used in the event of a person with Dementia or other care and support need goes missing.
 This briefing note outlines The Herbert Protocol, and there are links to the information leaflet and the downloadable within this.|

 The Telford and Wrekin Safeguarding Partnership must undertake a Safeguarding Adult Review (SAR) when:

 In the context of SARs, something can be considered serious abuse or neglect where, for example:

-The TWSAB can also consider a request for a SAR in any other situations involving an adult in its area with needs for care and support.
-However the adult who is the subject of any SAR need not have been in receipt of care and support services for the SAB to arrange a review in relation to them.
+The Telford and Wrekin Safeguarding Partnership can also consider a request for a SAR in any other situations involving an adult in its area with needs for care and support.
+However the adult who is the subject of any SAR need not have been in receipt of care and support services for the Partnership to arrange a review in relation to them.

 The purpose of a Safeguarding Adults Review is to:

 The Telford and Wrekin Safeguarding Partnership Privacy Notice has been updated for 2018-19.
 The latest version of the Privacy Notice can be found here.